brouhardlab/Kappa/README.md

 ## Installation

-- Add the *Kappa-curvature* update site to your Fiji installation in `Help ► Update Fiji ► Manage update sites`.
+- Add the **Kappa** update site to your Fiji installation in `Help ► Update Fiji ► Manage update sites`.
 - You can run the plugin with `Plugins ► Analyze ► Kappa - Curvature Analysis`.

 ## Documentation